carbon-design-system/sveld/README.md

 });
 ```

-Since Vite uses Rollup for production builds, `sveld` also works in Rollup configurations.
+Since Vite uses Rollup for production builds, the same plugin works in Rollup configs.

 By default, `sveld` will use the `"svelte"` field from your `package.json` to determine the entry point.
 You can override this by specifying an explicit `entry` option: